Getting Started

 Hello World Application

-Create a hello-world.js
+Create a Hello World service

 Once you have a running Eclipse Dirigible instance, you can start with your project: